 - Rent Control.
 The San Francisco Rent Ordinance was enacted effective June 13, 1979 by the Board of Supervisors and signed by the Mayor to alleviate the City's affordable housing crisis.
 The Ordinance applies to most rental units built before June 1979, and places limits on the amount of rent increases which can be charged and on the reasons for evicting a tenant.
 Although the number of rent controlled units continues to decline, particularly in smaller two-unit buildings that are not subject to condominium conversion controls, approximately 170,000 rental units are protected by rent control.
 Tenants in these units are safeguarded from excessive rent increases. - First-time Homeowner Assistance Programs.
 The Mayor's Office of Housing offers several funding programs to assist moderate and low-income households in purchasing their first property.
 These funds include the Downpayment Assistance Loan Program (DALP), City Second Loan Program, and Mortgage Credit Certificate Program (MCC) that assist with the funding of a down payment and increase a household's ability to qualify for a mortgage.
-The lack of funding and increasing cost of property during the reporting period has limited the number of households these programs have been able to assist.
-Between 2007 and 2013, DALP and City Second loans assisted 428 households and the MCC program assisted 406 households. - Community Land Trusts.
+The Office of Housing also administers assistance programs targeted specifically at police and first responders (First Responders Downpayment Assistance Loan Program and Police in the Community Program) and teachers (Teacher Next Door Program). - Community Land Trusts.
 The City established a Community Land Trust Task Force in 2001 to explore the feasibility of using land trust structures to enhance affordable housing opportunities in San Francisco.
 Land trusts and other limited equity ownership models may be an effective way of retaining affordability in tight housing markets.

 A pilot project sponsored by the San Francisco Community Land Trust (SFCLT) was approved in 2006 and opened in 2009 at 55 Columbus Avenue.
 The building contains 21 apartments housing 80-plus tenants, primarily elderly Chinese immigrant families.
 SFCLT will retain ownership of the land, but will sell the apartments to existing tenants as the Columbus United Cooperative.
 Resident-owners will own a limited equity stake allowing them to sell their units in the future, but the resale price will be controlled to ensure permanent affordability.
 SFCLT has since acquired several other properties throughout the city, and is exploring a variety of tools to ensure permanent affordability for residents.
 In May 2012, the SFCLT acquired its second property - a 10-unit property that was scheduled for public foreclosure auction in April 2012.
 This house became SFCLT's first resident operated non-profit cooperative in January 2013.
 In addition, the SFCLT also purchased a five-unit property that was at risk of Ellis Act eviction in January 2013 through the SoMa Stabilization Fund and community partnerships.
 More recently, in June 2014, the SFCLT assisted residents of the Merry Go Round House to purchase their 14-unit building.